knowrahman/AWS-SAA-C02-Course/README.md

 ### 1.6.6.
 EC2 Instance Store

 - Local **block storage** attached to an instance.
-- Physically connected to one EC2 host.
+- Physically connected to **one EC2 host**.
   - They are isolated to that one specific host.
-  - Instances on that host can access them.
+  - Only Instances on that host can access them.
-- Highest storage performance in AWS.
+- Highest storage performance in AWS much higher than EBS as they are physically attached.
 - Included in instance price, use it or lose it.
-- Can be attached ONLY at launch.
-Cannot be attached later.
+- **Can be attached ONLY at launch.
+Cannot be attached later.**.
+CANNOT ADD LATER
+- Can be attached to more than one instance from the same host.
+- These are ephermal storage (meaning if instance is moved between host) it will lose the data
+-
 Each instance has a collection of volumes that are locked to that specific host.
 If the instance moves, the data doesn't.